cividi/whitepaper/index.md

 # Abstract

-The heart of Cividi is a team of city and software architects creating a rich, up-to-date, high quality collection of data for urban planning purposes.
-When different data sources are connected, the datasets are cleaned, normalized, validated, combined and analyzed, we aim to create an extensive repository of _Responsive cities_, starting in Switzerland.
+The heart of Cividi is a collaboration between city and software architects, who are creating a rich, up-to-date, high quality environment for applying open data science to urban planning purposes.
+When diverse sources of information are connected together, the resulting datasets are cleaned, normalized, validated, aggregated, anonymized, they are made into ready-to-analyze resources for Data Scientists and Artificial Intelligence applications.
+Already today, the topic of A.I. cities is a hot and growing area of interest in our community.
+In this project we aim to create an extensive showcase of _Responsive cities_ and the algorithms that make them compelling models for addressing urban growth challenges - starting with Switzerland.

+## How does it work?

 Our data is collected in manual and automated ways from authoritative public sources, standardized to allow it to be queried, analyzed, and combined with other data.
 Factors crucial to critical understanding of the urban landscape, such as finding matches, commonalities and connections between functional areas, are made possible with access to the information as structured data.